VishwaSaranga/Journey-Snaps-version-2.0/README.md

 ⭕ Key Features

-✅User Profile and Login System
+✅User Profile and Login System <br>
 ✅Cart and Checkout System: Completed with a PDF bill generator for easy transaction records.
-(Using FPDF library) ✅Admin Page: Admins can manage user accounts, send replies to user messages that come from the Contact Us page, and view invoices that are issued from the website.
+(Using FPDF library) <br>
+✅Admin Page: Admins can manage user accounts, send replies to user messages that come from the Contact Us page, and view invoices that are issued from the website. <br>
-✅ Form Validations and Notifications
+✅ Form Validations and Notifications <br>
-✅Responsive Design
+✅Responsive Design <br>

 ⭕ Technical Skills Highlight